HiPap/growtopiastealer/README.md

 #

 ## Responsibilities
 The creator of this is not responsible for the user's actions.
-This is only for educational purposes and please do not ask help for this
+This is only for educational purposes.
+If a skid messages me asking how do you work this thing or open an issue I will immediately close the issue

 ## License